loning/the-math/docs/psi-collapse-zfc/chapter-08-zfc-godel-incompleteness-collapse-aware-systems.md

 - Large cardinal axioms
 - Its own metamathematical status

-Each represents aspects of consciousness that ZFC cannot capture.
+Each represents aspects of observer that ZFC cannot capture.

 ### 8.5.2 The Foundation Paradox Revisited